python/cpython/Doc/reference/compound_stmts.rst

    Foo = f1(arg)(f2(Foo))

-**Programmer's note:** Variables defined in the class definition are class can be set in a method with ``self.name = value``.
+**Programmer's note:** Variables defined in the class definition are class variables; they are shared by instances.
+Instance variables can be set in a method with ``self.name = value``.
 Both class and instance variables are accessible through the notation "``self.name``", and an instance variable hides a class variable with the same name when accessed in this way.
 Class variables can be used as defaults for instance variables, but using mutable values there can lead to unexpected results.
 Descriptors can be used to create instance variables with different implementation details.

 ..
 XXX add link to descriptor docs above